PC-SRGAN: Physically Consistent Super-Resolution Generative Adversarial Network for General Transient Simulations: Results

 We further experiment with Enhanced SRGAN (ESRGAN) \citep{esrgan} in one of the setups (BDF time integrator on the Allen-Cahn problem with the Periodic boundary conditions).
 ESRGAN consists of a CNN-based Residual-in-Residual Dense Block (RRDB) network as its generator.
 Following \citep{esrgan}, RRDB is first pre-trained separately and then integrated into ESRGAN for adversarial training.
 For a fair comparison, all models -- i.e., SRGAN, ESRGAN, PC-SRGAN and PC-ESRGAN -- are trained using the same training samples.
 We found that ESRGAN overfits early during the training stage (best performance at epoch 17 out of 120), likely due to fine-tuning of its generator on the same training set.
-Between SRGAN and ESRGAN, the former appears to be better on our specific SR domain, which is notably different from the domain experimented with in the original ESRGAN work \citep{esrgan}.
+Between SRGAN and ESRGAN, the former is found to be better on our specific SR domain, which is notably different from the domain experimented with in the original ESRGAN work \citep{esrgan}.
 Such a better performance of SRGAN over ESRGAN is consistent with several works on image SR \citep{dai2021deep,deepthi2024novel}.

-In contrast, our physics-based ESRGAN (PC-ESRGAN), which uses the same pre-trained RRDB as its Generator, trains well (best at epoch 107) and achieves the best SR metrics, as well as enjoys the benefit of visual quality promised by ESRGAN.
+In contrast, our physics-based ESRGAN (i.e., PC-ESRGAN), which utilises the same pre-trained RRDB as its Generator, trains well (achieving its best results at epoch 107) and achieves the best SR metrics, while also benefiting from the visual quality promised by ESRGAN.
 PC-ESRGAN did not overfit like ESRGAN, presumably because the network learns physical consistency from the physics-based loss terms we impose during its training.

 The success of PC-ESRGAN suggests that our proposed method of imposing physical consistency works well on different GAN architectures.
-Since these physics-based loss terms are generic and model-agnostic, they may also be applicable to non-GAN SR models (e.g., diffusion- or flow-based methods), which we leave for future work.
+Since these physics-based loss terms are generic and model-agnostic, they may also apply to non-GAN SR models (e.g., diffusion- or flow-based methods), which we leave for future work.

 Although SRGAN \citep{ledig2017photo} was originally demonstrated for $4\times$ upscaling, we evaluate our method on a more challenging $8\times$ upscaling across different dataset setups.
 For completeness, we also include results for the $4\times$ upscaling on the Allen-Cahn problem with the Periodic boundary condition.
 As shown in \autoref{tab:results}, our method outperforms the baselines at both $8\times$ and $4\times$ upscaling factors across all five evaluation metrics.

 The scaling factor is not a fixed restriction of our method and could potentially be larger.
 Because PC-SRGAN adds physics-based constraints that guide the super-resolved outputs towards physically consistent solutions, it can be expected to maintain satisfactory performance even under more extreme upscaling factors, such as $16\times$.
 We leave this interesting direction for future work.